Hunting season opens Saturday – motorists should beware

 By AAA of Western and Central New York

 Opening day of regular season deer hunting is Nov.
-16 in most areas of Western and Central New York, which will stir the deer population, which is already active due to mating season.
-AAA is warning motorists to be extra cautious on the roads and to scan for deer.
+21 in most areas of Western and Central New York.
+Hunting will stir the deer population, which is already active due to mating season.
+AAA is warning motorists to buckle up, be extra cautious on the roads, and scan for deer and other animals.

-“Drivers should always be on the lookout for hazards on the road, but the danger of deer increases every fall,” said Elizabeth Carey, director of public relations at AAA WCNY.
+“Drivers should always be on the lookout for hazards on the road, but the danger of deer increases every fall,” said Michael Treantis, director of insurance at AAA WCNY.
 “Car-deer collisions can be both deadly and costly.
-Drivers should pay close attention, avoid distractions and scan the road for deer when traveling on area roadways.”
+Drivers should pay close attention, avoid distractions and scan the road for deer to reduce the damage from an animal collision.”